danielking13/CS4330-final-project/C#Language.md

 | MethodInfo  | This class contains information for a given method. |
 | ConstructorInfo  | This class contains information for a given constructor. |

-* How is reflection used?
+#### How is reflection used?

 Reflection is used in C# to retrieve metadata on types at runtime.
-Reflection is used to inspect metadata of the types in your program at runtime.
-So you can retrieve information on the loaded assemblies and the types defined in them.
+Reflection is used to inspect metadata of the types in your program at runtime, so you can retrieve information on the loaded assemblies and the types defined in them.

 ## Memory management